Load Balancers in PKS

 Page last updated:

-You can configure load balancers for the following:
+For PKS deployments on GCP, AWS, or vSphere without NSX-T, you can configure load balancers for the following:

 - PKS API: Configuring this load balancer allows you to run PKS Command Line Interface (CLI) commands from your local workstation.